brimdata/zed/docs/formats/zson.md

 A floating point value may be expressed with an integer string provided a type decorator is applied, e.g., `123 (float64)`.

+Decimal values require type decorators.

 A string may be backtick-quoted with the backtick character `` ` ``.
 None of the text between backticks is escaped, but by default, any newlines followed by whitespace are converted to a single newline and the first newline of the string is deleted.
 To avoid this automatic deletion and preserve indentation, the backtick-quoted string can be preceded with `=>`.

-Of the 23 primitive types, eleven of them represent _implied-type_ values:
+Of the 30 primitive types, eleven of them represent _implied-type_ values:
 `int64`, `time`, `duration`, `float64`, `bool`, `bytes`, `string`, `ip`, `net`, `type`, and `null`.
 Values for these types are determined by the syntax of the value and thus do not need decorators to clarify the underlying type, e.g.,